 Power and Wealth

-Through the story of Christian and Ana, one thing is constant, wealth.
+Through the story of Christian and Ana in ‘Fifty Shades of Grey,’ one thing is constant, wealth.
 As a young billionaire, Christian holds power over many things in his life.
 He becomes an epitome of wealth as Grey Enterprises soars to the skies.
 However, his need for constant power seeps into his lifestyle as he becomes a dominant BDSM sex lover.
 On meeting a girl that is shy and naïve, his power-hungry nature instantly awakes.
 Ana falls deeply for Christian because of his power over her mood and body.

 Innocence is a part of Ana’s lifestyle.
 Coming from a broken family, she becomes an epitome of innocence and slight ignorance as her dissatisfaction with most men that try getting into her life becomes a hindrance to her.
 Ana’s lifestyle becomes detrimental as her innocence makes her magnetically attracted to Christian, a man far from innocence.
 After he shows her his red room, Ana notices herself become drawn to the idea of getting pinned under the overly-controlling touch of Christian.
 She willingly gives herself to him after telling him how innocent she is.